oleksii-st/next-demo/README.md

 1. **TypeScript** for static type checking
 2. **ESLint** for code linting with custom rules
 3. **Prettier** for consistent code formatting
-4. **Husky** for git hooks
 5. **lint-staged** for running checks on staged files

-Pre-commit hooks are configured to automatically format code using Prettier.

 ## Build and Deployment